 Get endpoint group to project association.

-- endpoint_group_id (string) identity of endpoint group to retrieve - project_id (string) identity of project to associate get_region(region_id)

-Raises keystone.exception.NotFound If the endpoint group to the project association was not found.
+- endpoint_group_id (string) identity of endpoint group to retrieve - $project_id(string)$ identity of project to associate keystone.exception.NotFound If the endpoint group to the project association was not found.

-Returns a project endpoint group representation.
+a project endpoint group representation.